Deep learning of quantum entanglement from incomplete measurements: Introduction

 \section{Introduction}

 Physical measurements performed on individual parties of an entangled system reveal strong correlations \cite{Horodecki2009}, which give rise to nonclassical and nonlocal effects \cite{EPR1935,Bell1964}.
 Aforesaid effects are the essential element of fundamental tests of quantum mechanics, including direct experimental verification of quantum nonlocality \cite{Hensen2015,Shalm2015,Giustina2015}.
 The critical role of entanglement was demonstrated also on the opposite scale of the complexity spectra in macroscopic phase transitions \cite{Osterloh2002,Osborne2002,Amico2008}.
-Besides the fundamental aspects, entanglement is an essential tool for quantum information processing and it allows for reaching the quantum advantage \cite{Bennett2000,Hamilton2017,Zhong2020}.
+Besides the fundamental aspects, entanglement is an essential tool for quantum information processing and it allows for reaching the quantum advantage \cite{Zhong2020,Madsen2022}.
 Modern quantum communication networks rely crucially on entanglement sources \cite{Ursin2018,Pan2020,Laurat2020,Trotta2021}.
 Consequently, the characterization of entanglement is paramount for both fundamental research and quantum applications \cite{Erhard2020,Eisert2020}.

 Here, we adopt methods of deep learning to tackle the long-standing problem of efficient and accurate entanglement quantification.
-Our approach determines the degree of entanglement of a quantum state directly from an arbitrary set of local measurements and significantly outperforms the state-of-the-art methods.
-Despite the entanglement estimators being trained on simulated measurements, they excel when applied to real-world measurement data.
+Our approach determines the degree of entanglement of a generic quantum state {\em directly} from an arbitrary set of local measurements.
+Despite the deep learning models being trained on simulated measurements, they excel when applied to real-world measurement data.
 We quantify photonic entanglement generated by two distinct systems: a nonlinear parametric process and a semiconductor quantum dot.

 Reliable entanglement quantification represents an open problem in quantum physics.
-Direct measurement of entanglement can be achieved by exploiting quantum interference of two (or more) identical copies of a physical system \cite{Horodecki2003,Fiurasek2004,Walborn2006,Schmid2008,vanEnk2009,Islam2015,Kaufman2016,Bartkiewicz2017}.
-This multi-copy approach roots in measuring non-linear functions of quantum states \cite{Filip2002,Ekert2002,Hendrych2003}.
+Direct measurement of entanglement can be achieved by exploiting quantum interference of two (or more) identical copies of a physical system \cite{Horodecki2003,Fiurasek2004,Walborn2006,Islam2015,Kaufman2016}.
+This multi-copy approach roots in measuring non-linear functions of quantum states \cite{Filip2002,Ekert2002}.
 However, such measurements are experimentally highly demanding, which has spurred the research of single-copy entanglement detection utilizing only local measurements, such as quantum tomography.